Library

 Ruling on the homeowner's appeal, the UT found that the FTT had been wrong to exclude a claim under the Act, as the gap in the fence had been blocked less than a year before proceedings were brought, which was not long enough to lead to an interruption of use under the Act.
 The UT also found that the protest made to the homeowner by the neighbour's late husband had taken place after 20 years' use had occurred and was therefore not relevant to the acquisition of a right of way.

 The UT found that it would have been, at best, unclear to owners of the houses whether the signs stating that there was no public right of way were aimed at them.
 The fact that there was a gap in the fence suggested that the occupants were happy for at least some pedestrians to use the road.
-As such, they did not make the homeowner's use of the route contentious so that it was not as of right.
+As such, the signs did not make the homeowner's use of the route contentious so that it was not as of right.
 The UT upheld the appeal and directed the Chief Land Registrar to register the homeowner's right of way.